donmccurdy/glTF-Transform/packages/docs/src/lib/pages/cli.md

 gltf-transform inspect input.glb
 ```

-The report printed by the `inspect` command should identify validation issues,
+The report printed by the `inspect` command should identify performance issues,
 and whether the scene is generally geometry-heavy, texture-heavy,
 has too many draw calls, etc. Apply individual commands below to deal with any of
 these issues as needed.